dbconfession78/holberton-system_engineering-devops/0x14-postmortem/README.md

 		service haproxy reload

 2) Updating certbot configuartion
    - configure letsencrypt to not use port 80 or 443 when renewing.
 This is done by editing  /etc/letsencrypt/renewal/s-tickystudios.online.conf at line 'http01_port' to read 'http01_port = 54321'
    - after saving, close and test by running 'certbot renew --dry-run'

 3) Create a Cron job to run renew.sh every day
    - run 'crontab -e'
    - add the following to the bottom of the file:
-  '30 2 * * * /usr/bin/certbot renew --renew-hook "/usr/local/bin/renew.sh" >> /var/log/le-renewal.log'
+  `30 2 * * * /usr/bin/certbot renew --renew-hook "/usr/local/bin/renew.sh" >> /var/log/le-renewal.log`

-- An auto-check for valid certificate script implemented
-- minute-by-minute auto-request implemented to ensure SSL connections are private
-- auto-notify (email/text) script implemented.
+An auto-check for valid certificate script implemented Minute-by-minute auto-request implemented to ensure SSL connections are private Auto-notify (email/text) script implemented.
-- auto-renewal script implemented.
+Auto-renewal script implemented.
 If for any reason, a certificate expires anyway, the renew.sh file will be run and an admin will be notified.